 Rate Your Story ($)

-Registration open through mid-January or until full.
+Registration usually open in December for the following year.
 Annual membership fee includes manuscript critiques from professionals in the field, among other benefits.
 Look for more info at the link.

-Click here to see what’s happening in January!
+Click here to see what usually happens in January!

 Thanks to EVERYONE who contributed, including members of Writers’ Rumpus and the Facebook groups for 12×12, Children’s Book Academy, KidLit 411, and Picture Book Summitteers.
 Special thanks to Silvia Liu of KidLit411 and to authors Anna Maledon and Rachel Funez, whose extensive lists included several unique additions.